Ghiath-Najjar/javascript/README.md

-You can use this javascript snippet as bookmarklet to calculate the lines of a public (not private) repository.
+You can use this javascript snippet as bookmarklet to count the lines of a public (not private) repository.

 The bookmarklet must be run in the repository page.